 But again, the most important point is that we are not constrained at the margin.
 We know this is true for most of the people who will read this, because for most readers, there are already far more egalitarian societies than your own which exist right now- rich and successful countries.
 That which is actual is possible.

 Let’s review the variation in actually existing societies on variables which human nature allegedly prevents us from achieving left wing goals in.

 In Finland the richest 20% of the population make 3.8x what the poorest 20% make, meanwhile in Chile the richest 20% make 15.7x what the poorest 20% make (for reference, in the United States the ratio is 9.4).

 This is pretty clear evidence that the Chilean and United States inequality ratio can be very much lower, without contravening human nature (assuming Finns are human).
 And again, if Finland can reach 3.8 while the US hovers around 9.4, isn’t it likely we can go lower still?

 So vastly different levels of income inequality are all consistent with human nature, but what about government ownership?
 Can a stable, healthy society feature very high levels of government ownership without contravening human nature, or will this ruin a society in some way?
 The Norwegian government owns 57% of the wealth in the country- 76% of the non-home wealth.
 Meanwhile, the equivalent figure for the United States is -3.5%.
 The Norwegian figure (without housing wealth) has risen from 55% in 2000, to 76% today and the overall trend is still going up, providing strong evidence that the current level is probably not the ceiling, if there even is a ceiling:

-So if there is a level of public ownership that’s incompatible with fundamental humanity, it is at the very least greater than 76% of non-housing wealth.
+So if there is a level of public ownership in wealthy societies that’s incompatible with fundamental humanity, it is at the very least greater than 76% of non-housing wealth.